-- Clear recruitment procedures which embeds embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidance Keeping Children Safe in Education 2019 and Working Together 2018.
-Northwood Primary School as an academy share this commitment - School's Human Resources policies and procedures. - Staff Behaviour Policy (code of conduct) Safer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in education settings, May 2019.
-The school will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-bullying Policy/ Online Bullying Policy. - E Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Special Education Needs & Disabilities Policy.
+- Clear recruitment procedures which embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidance Keeping Children Safe in Education

+2018 and Working Together 2018.
+At Mount Pleasant as an academy, we share this commitment.

+- Staff Behaviour Policy (code of conduct) Safer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in Education Settings, May 2019.
+The school will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour & Discipline Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-Bullying Policy/Online Bullying. - Online Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Inclusion & Special Education Needs Policy. - The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits or pupils being creatively educated. - Peer on Peer Abuse Policy.

-- The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school when undertaking school trips, visits or pupils being creatively educated. - Peer on Peer Abuse Policy. - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for your workforce, pupils and partnership with parents. - Attendance Policy school management for attendance and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
-This includes the need for two emergency contact details for every pupil, where possible. - Missing Children Policy inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy - Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Policy (internal and external exchange of information) - Looked after children Policy inclusive of named LA teacher whose role is to champion the achievement of LAC in your schools and work closely with the Designated Safeguarding Lead and the Virtual Head Teacher within the LA who has responsibility for the LAC. - Intimate care and care plan policy inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance. - Unaccompanied travel to and from school procedure to ensure pupils safety. - Single equality scheme.
+- Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Policy school management for attendance and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
+This includes the need for two emergency contact details for every pupil, where possible. - Missing Children Policy inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy - Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Policy (internal and external exchange of information) - Looked After Children Policy inclusive of named Looked After Teacher whose role is to champion the achievement of looked after children in your school and work closely with the Designated Safeguarding Lead and the Virtual Headteacher within the LA who has responsibility for the LAC. - Intimate Care and Care Plan Policy inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance.

-• Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic abuse, Child Sexual Exploitation, Mental Health and Wellbeing and Fundamental British Values.
+- Unaccompanied Travel to and from school procedure to ensure pupils safety. - Single Equality Plan. - Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic Abuse, Child Sexual Exploitation, Mental Health and Well-being and Fundamental British Values.